Visian27/reading-notes/class05.md

 * Obsolete CSS is still in use so that older sites can still work
 * For external CSS there needs to be a link to it in the head section link rel="stylesheet" href="thething.css"
 * Internal CSS and inline are both allowed but probably not the best

+### Other notes

+* border width and margin will need tweaking often and some experiementation